Monadic second-order model-checking on decomposable matroids: Matroid Operations

-Behind this proof is hidden the notion of a signature characterizing a set in a boundaried matroid that we are going to use in the sequel.
-Let now introduce parse trees whose leaves are labeled by $\varUpsilon_{0}$, $\varUpsilon_{1}$ and inner nodes by the operators $\odot_{A}$ with $A$ a $3$ partitioned matrix of size less than $3t$.
+Behind this proof is hidden the notion of the signature of a set in a boundaried matroid that we are going to use afterwards.
+We now want to build matroids from successive applications of the operation $\oplus$.